zach030/tycho-protocol-sdk/docs/indexing/substreams-integration.md

 **Attributes:** the value encoding for attributes is variable.
 It depends on the use case.
 Since the attributes are highly dynamic they are only used by the corresponding logic components, so the encoding can be tailored to the logic implementation: E.g. since Rust uses little endian one may choose to use little endian encoding for integers if the native logic module is written in Rust.

+#### Special attribute names

+Certain attribute names are reserved exclusively for specific purposes in our simulation process.
+Please use them only for their intended functions.
+See the [list of reserved attributes](./reserved-attributes.md)

 ### Changes of interest

 PropellerHeads integration should at least communicate the following changes: